 It can be configured to beep to indicate when commands have been received.

-If you forget your remote, there is a pushbutton on the SkyStopper main control unit which can be used for quick rewind, and to change the rate to track the moon or solar speed.
+If you forget to bring your remote, there is a pushbutton on the SkyStopper main control unit which can be used for quick rewind, and to change the rate to track the moon or solar speed.
 All basic functionality is accessible from the button.

 Select natural wood grain finish (we use waterproof baltic birch plywood

 throughout) or varnish it yourself when you receive it.
 You can also request a factory paint job or custom finish, applied before the parts are assembled.

 Your SkyStopper will give you many years of dependable service.
 It will bear the

 weather much more stoically than your telescope and it will disassemble into